cillyk/GE1-Assignment/readme.md

 # What I am most proud of in the assignment

 # Proposal submitted earlier can go here:

+*Original Proposal*

+A futuristic fish tank

+I wish to create a futuristic fish tank in unity
+I want the fish to be generated using shapes and then to have a randomly selected appearence I want the tank go have a futuristic appearance along with buttons that the user can interact with The buttons should change the apperence of both the fish and tanks The Fish will move in a generated path using similar trignamotery to what we did In class

 ## This is how to markdown text: